radekstepan/flare/README.md

 > Feature Flag Loading and Runtime Evaluation

 Flare is a dynamic gating library that evaluates conditions based on input contexts.
 The package allows you to set up gates using various conditions and evaluate these conditions based on a given input.
-The package provides a promise-based API that is highly flexible and easy to use in any JavaScript or TypeScript project.
+The package provides a promise-based API for use in any JavaScript or TypeScript project.
+Both the browser and node environments are supported.

-## Features

-- Support for both synchronous and asynchronous condition evaluation.
-- Supports complex gating structures through "gates", each containing multiple conditions.
-- Provides built-in gate condition operations such as include and exclude.
-- Performs evaluation of all gates or individual gates based on the given input context.

 ## Installation